dagraham/etm-dgraham/README.md

 It is worth noting here that when you are editing an item, `^s` (control and s) saves any changes you have made and closes the editor. `^z` (control and z), on the other hand, closes the editor without saving any changes but, if there are changes, asks for confirmation that this is what you want.

+An options setting, 'vi_mode' determines which keybindings are used in the entry buffer when editing.
+If 'vi_mode' is true, then vi-style bindings are used and, otherwise, the default emacs-style bindings are used.
+The status bar describes the current mode, e.g., 'vi: insert' with a '+' appended if the contents have been modified.

 ### [selected](#overview)

 Options in the *selected* menu are only relevant when a reminder has been selected in one of the views.